chithra-bhat/intro-to-python-2/README.md

 - **Photo Problem**: Organize photo files based on their descriptions, sorting them into respective folders.
 - **Profanity Filter**: Replace offensive words in a text with asterisks (\*\*\*\*).
-- **Final Project: Rock Paper Scissors** - Implement the classic game, allowing players to choose their moves and determine the winner.
+- **Rock Paper Scissors**: Implement the classic game, allowing players to choose their moves and determine the winner.

 ## Final Project - Rock Paper Scissors